evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 Let's start by adding a new class to the test package.

 * In **Project** tool window expand **app > java** folder.
 * Right click on **com.mycompany.greeter (androidTest)** package.
-Please note that you have two packages named com.mycompany.greeter.
+Please note that you have three packages named com.mycompany.greeter.
 You need to click on the one that has **androidTest** text.
 * Select **New > Java Class** from the context menu.

 <img src='/image/blog/2015-04-04-testing-activity-in-android-studio-tutorial-part-2/0100_adding_new_class_to_test_package.png' alt='Add new class to the test package' class='isMax100PercentWide hasBorderShade90'>